Epic-Fight/EpicFight-Docs/docs/Armor/3Darmor_page1.en.md

 Go to [[Blender Guide|Blender Basics and Tips and Tricks]] for Tips, Tricks and Fixes in how to use Blender

 1. First, open blender, go to file/import/Wavefront (.obj), and import your armor file you've just created in blockbench.
-2. After this, select one armor part to patch, in our case we'll be patching the head layer part to patch first.
+2. After this, select one armor part to patch.
+We will patch the head layer first.
 So we'll select every cube and part that composes the helmet for the archer's armor.
 For us, the "head" and "headback.001" are the parts that make up for the helmet so we'll select both and press "ctrl + j" to join all of the parts into one single model _(TIP: To join all parts, you'll want to be in object mode)_.
 **Select**
 ![image](https://user-images.githubusercontent.com/77132244/215290753-d88f7ed2-a32b-43bc-9e33-a35c273d04b9.png)
 **Join** _(Feel free to rename the new joined model the armor part it corresponds to, in our case i later renamed it "Helmet")_.